MatheusCarvalho2023/PayCalculator/README.md

 # PayCalculator
-To calculate the monthly subscription fee for a service.
+To calculate the pay for a worker based on the hours worked and the rate of pay.